sisiwei/argyle/README.md

 ### What you'll need:

-- A large open wall
+- A large open wall in a central location
 	- If you have a white board wall, great!
 If not, you'll need paper and tape to affix items to the wall.
 - Normal tape
 - Masking tape (optional)